chrisrraP/configure-ad/README.md

 <p>
 <img src="https://github.com/chrisrraP/configure-ad/blob/main/DC-1%20Add%20User%20Role.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Log into the domain server and right-click on ICMP Echo diagnostics and enable ICMPv4 TCP Protocols on Windows Firewall.
-Once connectivity is established between both machines, I install Active Directory and add a domain.
-The machine restarts by default and I log back in with the new domain I created and the pre-existing username.
-I create Organizational Units (OU) and a couple of users.
-I give one of the users administrator properties by adding them to "Domain Admins" group.
+Once connectivity is established between both machines, install Active Directory and add a domain.
+The machine restarts by default and I log back in with the new domain create and the pre-existing username.
+Create Organizational Units (OU) and a couple of users.
+Give one of the users administrator properties by adding them to "Domain Admins" group.
 </p>
 <br />